-(a) Docks, piers, boathouses, and all other residential water-use facilities shall not exceed a total footprint area of greater than 1000 square feet, unless the proposed water-use facility will be located in an area of preexisting development.
+(a) Docks, piers, boathouses, and all other residential water-use facilities shall not exceed a total footprint area of greater than 1,000 square feet, unless the proposed water-use facility will be located in an area of preexisting development.
 For the purpose of this regulation, “preexisting development” means either: The water-use facility will be located in a subdivision recorded before November 1, 1999, and TVA permitted at least one water-use facility in the subdivision prior to November 1, 1999; or if there is no subdivision, where the water-use facility will be located within a quarter-mile radius of another water-use facility that TVA permitted prior to November 1, 1999.
-TVA may allow even larger facilities where an applicant requests and justifies a waiver or variance, set forth in §§1304.212 and 1304.408 respectively, but such waivers or variances shall be made in TVA’s discretion and on a case-by-case basis.
+Water-use facilities located in an area of preexisting development shall not exceed a total footprint area of 1,800 square feet.

 (c) Docks and walkway(s) shall not extend more than 150 feet from the shoreline, or more than one-third the distance to the opposite shoreline, whichever is less.